 Pour the wood chips into a bowl or bucket of water before draining and disposing.

 Why You Should Soak Wood Chips In This Case?

-For the most part, you don’t need to soak your wood chips and chunks when adding smoke to your meals.
+For the most part, you don’t need to soak your wood chips and chunks when adding smoke to your meals – we have an article all about that here.
 However, in this case, it is beneficial to soak your chips.
 The reason for this is because you need to and should preheat your grill, even if you are using a lower temperature technique to cook.
 By soaking the chips the heat from the burner will evaporate the water on the outside of the chips while the grill is warming.
 This allows for a little extra time before the wood chips are consumed.